ScottFeichter/Z__Scripts/AppBuilders/FullStack/PERN/appAcademy/aa12-backend-authenticate-me/README-backend-Rust-phase-0.md

 # Phase 0: Backend Set Up

 First, you need to setup the backend of your application.
-This includes installing dependencies, setting up Sequelize, initializing your Express application, connecting Express security middlewares, and testing your server setup.
+This includes installing dependencies, setting up Diesel, initializing your Axum application, connecting Axum security middlewares, and testing your server setup.

 ## Create a project folder and a README for your project